hazzelnut/snowboarder/README.md

 Learning how to restart a level was also important.
 Better than asking the user to restart the game or refresh the browser.

-The more subtle learnings were around how a class define in a script is also a type.
+The more subtle learnings were around how a class defined in a script is also a type.
 And how we can access a game object's properties in code when we attach a script to it.
 Just like how we can modify those same properties via the Unity UI inspector.

 I'm excited to have these new tools under my belt, and I hope to continue using them in future games.